This is the main content.

 • Bruised apple?
 Don't throw it away.
 Use it for juicing or in your favorite apple recipes.

-Apples are full of antioxidants, vitamins, minerals, and fiber.
+Apples contain antioxidants, vitamins, and minerals, and they're also an excellent source of fiber.
 One large (8 oz.) apple provides about 130 calories, and the following:

 Sodium: 0 mg